skx/templer/README.md

 This facility is implemented in the `Templer::Plugin::FileContents` [plugin](#plugins).

-Included files, whether included via the `read_file` method, or via the native HTML::Template faclity, are searched for in the same fashion:
+Include files, whether included via the `read_file` method, or via the native HTML::Template faclity, are searched for in the same fashion:

 * If the filename is fully-qualified, then the absolute path-name will be used.
 * Otherwise the include-path will be searched.